-Of course we’ve all heard of Leonardo da Vinci, and perhaps you’re also familiar with his Vitruvian Man.
-It’s just a simple pen and ink drawing, right?
+We’ve all heard of Leonardo da Vinci, and perhaps you’re also familiar with his Vitruvian Man.
+Looks like just a simple pen and ink drawing?

 As with man ideas born of The Renaissance, this is a problem originally posed by the Ancient Greeks, in this case: how do you square a circle?
 Or more specifically, if you know the area of a circle, then how do you create a square of equal size?